GLOBAL MARKETS-Stocks rally as investors scent fresh stimulus

 * Oil dips on oversupply, gold steady

-NEW YORK, Sept 9 (Reuters) - Global equity markets rose on Wednesday, led by an 8 percent surge in Japanese stocks, helping lift the dollar as the prospect of more economic stimulus out of Asia soothed investors rattled by recent market turmoil.
+LONDON, Sept 9 (Reuters) - Global shares rose on Wednesday, led by an 8 percent surge in Japanese stocks, helping lift the dollar as the prospect of more economic stimulus from China soothed investors rattled by recent market turmoil.

 Angus Gluskie, managing director of White Funds Management in Sydney, described Wednesday’s stock rally as a “speculative bounce”.